-At Integral Med Chiropractic we offer several gentle, effective techniques:
+In addition, at Integral Med Chiropractic we offer several gentle and effective techniques:

-- Mobilization Technique: Involves performing gentle, low to almost no force, oscillating motions to a joint.
+- Mobilization Technique: Involves performing gentle, low to almost no force, gentle oscillating motions to a joint.

-- Torque Release: Specialized adjustments using a small hand-held tool that gives a targeted, precise result.
+- Torque Release: Highly specialized adjustments using a small hand-held tool that gives a targeted, precise result.

-- Pulstar: A computer aided adjusting tool that first scans the joints in the spine.
-Then the computer determines which joints need adjustment and how much adjustment to apply.
+- Pulstar: A computer aided adjusting tool that is used to first scan the joints in the spine.
+Then the computer determines where to adjust and how much adjustment to apply.
 The joints are then adjusted using gentle vibrations.
-The results are consistent.
+Results are consistent.

-- Pelvic Blocking: While the patient is lying down small cushions are placed under the patient’s pelvis in a specific manner to gently place the pelvis into alignment.
+- Pelvic Blocking: While the patient is lying down small cushions are placed under the patient’s pelvis in a specific manner to gently return the pelvis into alignment.

-- Neuromuscular technique: Two fingers are used upon specific muscular points that release muscular tension surrounding the joint.
+- Neuromuscular technique: Two fingers are gently placed upon acupuncture points that release muscular tension.